alouche/dns-check/README.md

 * While the tool works - it was hacked in an hour or so with the only purpose in mind to get some work done.
 That being said, there are still a couple of TODO/FIXME lurking in the code and likely a couple of refactoring needed... and of course, some test units.
 I am releasing it in the hope it is useful to someone else.

-* The upstream json feed contains sometimes empty records for city and country - NN is used for specified "No Name"
+* The upstream json feed contains sometimes empty records for city and country - NN is used as an acronym for "No Name"

 ## Getting started